 1. Plan your Trip with Sygic Travel (formerly Tripomatic)

 Sygic Travel is what I used to create the location map above.
 You can view it as a day-to-day itinerary as well.
 Follow this link to check out our 4-day Bangkok itinerary on Sygic Travel.
-You can also download it in editable Word format by signing up for our FREE newsletter below.
+You can also download it in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device